-This is the sixth year the FAA has systematically gathered and analyzed information relating to prompt payment complaints at airports nationwide.
+This is the seventh year the FAA has systematically gathered and analyzed information relating to prompt payment complaints at airports nationwide.
 The FAA continues to receive only a very limited number of reported complaints.
 Data received so far is not of sufficient quantity to properly evaluate broad trends or suggest specific policy changes that would have a significant measurable impact.
 However, with the limited data available the FAA has identified some positive tendencies.
 In the first year of reporting, three (3) airport sponsors indicated that they did not have correct prompt payment and return of retainage clauses in their contracts.
 Since that first year, no more airport sponsors have indicated the prompt payment language was missing from their contracts.
 Airport sponsors have also been increasingly accurate in reporting only covered complaints.
-FY2022 was the first year where all reported complaints were covered complaints, and FY2023 continued that trend.
-Although total complaints in FY2023 rose compared to FY2022, nearly all FY2023 complaints were attributable to a single technical issue that affected multiple subcontractors on the same contract.
+In FY2022 and 2023, only covered complaints were reported.
+In FY2024, we did see some reports that were not covered complaints, but these were reported by a single sponsor and their staff has been reminded of the reporting criteria.

 The lack of overwhelming quantitative data does not mean that the FAA cannot take action based on what has been received to date and from anecdotal information the FAA obtained during airport compliance reviews and FAA-led training sessions.
-The possibility remains that airport sponsors may not be monitoring for prompt payment and/or not complying with the legislative requirement to report prompt payment complaints.
-However, since reporting requirements went into effect the FAA has provided numerous training sessions on prompt payment monitoring and reporting.
-These sessions were attended and viewed by hundreds of airport sponsors, and there has been no appreciable increase the number of prompt payment complaint reports.
+The distinct possibility remains that airport sponsors may not be monitoring for prompt payment and/or not complying with the legislative requirement to report prompt payment complaints.
+Since reporting requirements went into effect the FAA has provided numerous training sessions on prompt payment monitoring and reporting.
+These sessions were attended and viewed by hundreds of airport sponsors, but there has been no appreciable increase the number of prompt payment complaint reports.
 The FAA also notes that anecdotal concerns often involve issues related to billing and invoicing, where the prime contractor has not been paid and therefore is not in violation of prompt payment requirements.

-The Infrastructure Investment and Jobs Act, also known as the Bipartisan Infrastructure Law, created additional opportunities for airport sponsors to obtain federal funding for projects that would be subject to federal requirements, including the prompt payment monitoring and reporting requirement.
+The Infrastructure Investment and Jobs Act created additional opportunities for airport sponsors to obtain federal funding for projects that would be subject to federal requirements, including the prompt payment monitoring and reporting requirement.
 Despite the increase in total project volume, an attendant increase in the number of reported prompt payment complaints has not followed.
-A larger data set remains critical to the success of any future action the FAA might take or propose regarding prompt payment requirements.
-The apparent overall downward trend in covered complaints so far does suggest our current outreach and educational efforts have been at least nominally successful, but one sponsor remains the source of most reports due to their tight prompt payment deadlines and conscientious monitoring.
-The fact that most reports are coming from one of the most diligent sponsors lends support to the hypothesis that many prompt payment violations are continuing to go unreported.
+The apparent overall downward trend in covered complaints so far does suggest our current outreach and educational efforts have been at least nominally successful.
+However, one sponsor remains the source of most reports received to date, due to their tight prompt payment deadlines and conscientious monitoring efforts.
+The fact that almost all reports are coming from the sponsors FAA knows to be the most diligent lends support to the hypothesis that many prompt payment violations are continuing to go unreported.
 We have identified the following areas of emphasis where we may be able to positively impact prompt payment compliance and complaint reporting through continued proactive approaches.